If you’re having trouble with pollination of your cucurbit plants, don’t give up. Give hand-pollination a try.

 Cucurbits (the family of plants including squash, cantaloupe, watermelon, pumpkins, and cucumber) are notorious for having pollination problems.
 A short botanical lesson reveals why.
 Rather than having male and female parts in one flower, like a tomato plant does, cucurbits have separate male and female flowers on the same plant.
 That means pollen must be carried from one flower to another (male to female) in order for pollination to occur.

-You can distinguish male and female flowers a few ways.
+There are a few ways to distinguish male flowers from female flowers.
 The easiest way is to look at where the stem meets the flower.
 On a female, this area will look like small fruit.
 Male flowers are typically shorter, don’t show immature fruit, and often appear in clusters.
 Here are a few examples of male and female flowers on cucurbits.

 First, some male flowers…